 - Withdrawal, and the accompanying cessation of student status, shall normally take place at midnight on the date of permanent withdrawal.

-- Should a person who has been required to withdraw from the University wish to re-register, application must be made via the University's Admissions and Access service.
-At least one calendar year should have elapsed between the date of permanent withdrawal and the proposed date of re-registration.
-A School has the right to refuse such an application to re-register.
+- A person who has permanently withdrawn from the University and wishes to return must apply for re-admission via the University's Admissions and Access service.
+For persons who have been required to withdraw from the University, at least 12 months should have elapsed between the date of permanent withdrawal and the proposed date of re-admission.
 Failure on the part of the applicant to disclose the previous requirement to withdraw may lead to the withdrawal of the subsequent offer of admission, or to dismissal from the University.

 - A student may be suspended in accordance with the Conduct Regulations, or for non-payment of fees.